Ockenfuss/tipps/PythonTipps.md

 p.suffix #get the file extension as string p.stem #get the final path component without the suffix as string p.with_suffix('.jpg') #replace file extension.
-Use '' to remove file extension. str(p) #the "traditional" string representation of a path
+Use '' to remove file extension. p.glob('*.py') #get list of paths matching glob in the given directory str(p) #the "traditional" string representation of a path
 ```
 For opening file streams: